utep-cs-systems-courses/matrix-multiply-alanperezse/ReadMe.md

 a short report, and any instructions needed to run your code.

+###Intructions:

+You may create a matrix by using the genMatrix method, or by performing a matrix multiplication.

+If you would like to create a matrix by performing a matrix multiplication, raise the flag -m or --multiplication and pass the name of the files where the two matrices to be multiplied are located.

-Use options -v or -s if you would like to create a matrix of the specified size and value.
-Integers may be entered to denote the value of the values (-v) and size (-s) in the matrix.
+If you would like to create a matrix by using the genMatrix method, simply omit the -m flag.
+The values and size of the matrix may be specified using the -v and -s flags, respectively (optional).

-Use option -m if you would like to multiply two matrices and obtain their result.
-The names of the two files from which the matrices will be read must be specified.

-Use option -f if you would like to write the resulting matrix in either case.
-The name of the file to which the matrix will be written must be specified.
+In either case, if you would like to save the matrix just created, use the -f or --filename flags and specify the name of the file where the matrix is to be saved (optional).